aman-atg/Todo-List/README.md

 # Todo-List

-A simple To-do List using HTML , CSS , JS , Font-Awesome and Jquery.
+A simple To-do List built with HTML , CSS , JS , Font-Awesome and Jquery.

 ## Getting Started